FlowFuse/website/src/blog/2023/03/comparing-node-red-dashboards.md

 <!--more-->

 **UPDATE:** A new project has been started on the next generation of Node-RED Dashboard.
-You can get the pre-release code on the [githut repo](https://github.com/flowforge/flowforge-nr-dashboard)
+You can get the read more about it on the [documentation site](https://dashboard.flowfuse.com)

 ## Which dashboards am I going to consider?